ambrop72/aprinter/README.md

 ## Planned features (in the approximate order of priority):

-  * During homing, stop moving immediately when an endstop is triggered.
-Currently there's a measurable delay;
-    in particular, Z will be homed too low due to this delay.
   * Further optimization of the planning and stepping code, both for speed and memory usage.
   * Runtime configurability and settings in EEPROM.
   * SD-card printing.